Contributor Guide

 Explain the problem and include additional details to help maintainers reproduce the problem:

-• Use a clear and descriptive title for the issue to identify the problem.
+• Title: Use a descriptive and specific title that summarizes the problem.

 Provide more context by answering these questions:

 • Can you reliably reproduce the issue?
-If not, provide details about how often the problem happens and under which conditions it normally happens.
+If not, provide details about the frequency of the problem and the conditions under which it typically happens.

 Include details about your configuration and environment: